sankadayananda/WebMonitor/README.md

 ### Configure WebMon Lambda
  > Create a Lambda function named WebMon with runtime environment python 2.7 as shown in the below image.
 Attach the previously created WebMonRole as the execution role.
  > [Step 1](https://webmon-images.s3.ap-south-1.amazonaws.com/WebMon_Lambda_Create_1.PNG)
- > The Lambda function handler info need to updated with the python script name and trigger function name of Lambda.
+ > The lambda function handler info need to updated with the python script name and trigger function name of lambda.
 In our example it's "WebMon.trigger_handler".
  > [Step 2](https://webmon-images.s3.ap-south-1.amazonaws.com/WebMon_Lambda_Create_2.PNG)
  > Now we need to add the previously added "requests" layer to the function.
 You can do it in the following manner
  - In the designer view click on Layers box - [select layers](https://webmon-images.s3.ap-south-1.amazonaws.com/WebMon_requests_layer1.PNG)